 Despite the higher weighted average unit cost of electricity paid by Eskom to the initial IPPs, it is still cheaper than the electricity produced by Medupi and Kusile, in view of the massive increase in the construction costs, the delays in completing the plants, the environmental cost and the costs of the massive debt incurred by Eskom in implementing these two projects.

-Furthermore, a fact often overlooked is the full pass-through to Eskom’s customers of the cost of electricity supplied by the IPPs.
+A fact often overlooked is the full pass-through to Eskom’s customers of the cost of electricity supplied by the IPPs.
 The National Energy Regulator of South Africa has approved annual electricity price increases so that Eskom achieves full recovery of tariffs paid to the IPPs, as well as the costs of Eskom’s own generated electricity.
 In the context of IPPs, Eskom plays the role of a cash collector, thus ensuring the cost neutrality of its operations.

-However, perhaps the biggest difference between renewables and coal-fired energy is the positive impact the former has had on investor confidence in South Africa since 2012.
+Perhaps the biggest difference between renewables and coal-fired energy is the positive impact the former has had on investor confidence in South Africa since 2012.
 More than R200 billion of fixed investment under the REIPPP has been made by the public and private sector, which has in turn contributed directly to GDP growth.
 It is revealing that the slump in GDP since 2016 has coincided with government’s stalling of the REIPPP and has undermined future investments in the country’s renewable energy sector.

 Renewables are the cheapest form of new energy generation available today.
-They are also quicker to construct and, given the shortage of electricity experienced recently, are an obvious answer to ensure new generation capacity is brought online in the shortest possible time frame.
-Relative to the direct costs incurred by Eskom for Medupi and Kusile, plus the environmental costs of this “dirty” technology, and the indirect cost to the economy from load-shedding as a result of the dire state of Eskom’s coal fleet, renewable energy has to be the pre-eminent solution to South Africa’s new energy requirements in future.
+They are also quicker to construct and, given the shortage of electricity experienced recently, are an obvious answer to ensure new generation capacity is brought on line in the shortest possible time frame.
+Relative to the direct costs incurred by Eskom for Medupi and Kusile, the environmental costs of this “dirty” technology, and the indirect cost to the economy from load-shedding as a result of the dire state of Eskom’s coal fleet, renewable energy has to be the pre-eminent solution to South Africa’s new energy requirements in future.